Intertextile Shanghai 2026

 itma 2027

-The highly anticipated East Africa Textile and Leather Week [EATLW] 2023 commenced today with a remarkable opening ceremony at Arabuko Hall, Sarit Expo Center.
-This three-day conference and exhibition, taking place from June 28th to 30th, brings together key industry stakeholders and thought leaders from around the globe to explore the vast potential of East Africa’s garment manufacturing sector.
+The highly anticipated East Africa Textile and Leather Week (EATLW) 2023 commenced with a remarkable opening ceremony at Arabuko Hall, Sarit Expo Center.
+The three-day conference and exhibition, taking place from June 28 to 30, 2023, brings together key industry stakeholders and thought leaders from around the globe to explore the vast potential of East Africa’s garment manufacturing sector.

 The apparel and textile industry in Africa, estimated to be valued at $31 billion in 2020, has become the continent’s second-largest sector after agriculture.
 With its continuous growth, this industry holds tremendous potential for job creation, particularly for women and youth.
-EATLW 2023 aims to be a game-changer in the East African textile landscape, serving as the most exclusive meeting platform for the home textile, leather accessories, and footwear industries.
+EATLW 2023 aims to be a game-changer in the East African textile landscape, serving as a meeting platform for the home textile, leather accessories and footwear industries.

 east africa textile and leather week [eatlw] 2023 opens with a grand ceremony